phonedude/cs595-s22/assignments/Murphy/6/README.md

 the key functions and lines of code used to fingerprint the user, and describe them.

+The first function checks if the csv file we use to store the hash values in already exists or not.
+If it doesn't, it will create it.

+    function checkForFile(path){
+    if (!fs.existsSync(csv))
+        fs.writeFileSync(path, 'hash', json)

 For the fingerPrinting() function, it takes 3 parameters, which are the three request headers used to create the hash used for the fingerprint.
 It adds the three parameters together, preforms a hashing function on them, and then returns the